 There

-is more to unity than just being in agreement, for there are religious
+is more to unity than agreeing with the truth, for there are religious

-denominations and political factions that are in agreement, but have no power
+denominations and political factions that are in agreement, but they have no power

 Christ on a global scale were united.
 The real power of unity is in the

 Spirit.
-We should also remember that the temple can only be built through the
+The temple can only be built through the

-advent of unity, since the analogy is of many bricks organized into a temple.
+advent of unity, since the analogy refers to many bricks arranged into one

 body of believers organized to produce a single outcome, and that outcome is

 the temple itself.
-God dwells in our unity among a people who are fitted
+God dwells among a people who are fitted

 together as a single entity in the Church.
-When the people of God are finally
+When we are

-fitted together in the last days as a single temple in the Lord, Jesus will
+fitted together in the last days, Jesus will

-inhabit our unity.
-In that day God will be able to accomplish anything among
+inhabit us in a very powerful way.
+In that day God will be able to accomplish

 God will have His Two Witnesses defending Jerusalem and the 144,000 conducting

-a Great Endtime Revival that will bring about unity in the saints that will
+a Great Endtime Revival among the gentiles that will bring about unity in the saints that will

-topple Satan’s empire.
+topple Satan’s global empire.
 The power of Satan will be destroyed through the

 agency of human flesh once again.
 Jesus did it in His own flesh on the cross